-Sydney Theatre School invites you to take part in a course that has earned acclaimed recognition throughout the performing arts industry across Australia.
-Welcome to the Advanced Diploma of Arts (Acting).
+Sydney Theatre School invites you to take part in a program that has earned acclaimed recognition throughout the performing arts industry across Australia – the fully-accredited Advanced Diploma of Arts (Acting).

 Offered full-time over three years, this outstanding course covers the essential skills required to work as professional actors in theatre, film, television and related industries including intensive study of acting for both stage and screen; voice (including singing); movement (including dance); and historical, theoretical and technical theatre elements.
 Theatre projects develop throughout the course leading to full-scale productions marketed to the public and industry professionals such as agents and casting directors in the third year.